-This application is subject to the tree canopy coverage (TCC) requirements with the adoption of Prince George's County Council Bill CB-021-2024 that came into effect on July 1, 2024.
-The development proposes to provide on-site woodland preservation, reforestation, and the use of off-site credits.
-The use of fee-in-lieu is not proposed and will not be supported for this application.
+This PPS is subject to the tree canopy coverage (TCC) requirements with the adoption of Prince George's County Council Bill CB-021-2024 that came into effect on July 1, 2024.
+The development provides on-site woodland preservation, reforestation, and the use of off-site credits.
+The use of fee-in-lieu is not approved for this PPS.